Animals and dementia

 For people with dementia, music can be a powerful way to trigger positive feelings and connect with other people.

-We will look at possible changes in relationships that may occur as a result of a partner’s dementia.
+We look at possible changes in relationships that may occur as a result of a partner’s dementia.

 As a person’s dementia progresses, they may display changes in sexual behaviour.
 Read our advice to help understand and manage these changes.